Ground rent and service charges

 If you can’t afford to pay your ground rent, management fee or service charge, please contact us as soon as possible.

-You can find more information about what to do if you’re struggling to afford your bills on our financial advice page.
+You can find more information about what to do if you’re struggling to afford your bills on our cost of living hub.

 Legally, we must consult leaseholders and shared owners on qualifying long-term agreements and qualifying work.
 This is sometimes known as a ‘Section 20 consultation’.